ehrelevant/memory-card/README.md

 # Memory Card Game

 This is a Memory Card Game application made for "The Odin Project".
-For this project, I am creating a Memory game in reactJS using react hooks.
-One possible future improvement to the application would be to fetch data for all 151 cards before the user begins the game (preprocessing/preloading).
+For this project, I created a Memory card game in reactJS with the use of react hooks, the pokeapi database, and the pokeapi-js-wrapper package.
+One possible future improvement to the application would be to fetch/load the data for all 151 cards before the user begins the game to reduce the number of api fetches done.

 [Live Demo](https://kindaexists.github.io/memory-card/)